nus-cs2103-AY2223S1/tp/docs/index.md

 ![Ui](images/Ui.png)

 ## Description
-**idENTify is an all in one desktop application for managing your patients and their appointments.** While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).
+idENTify is an **all in one desktop application made for Ear, Nose and Throat (ENT) administrative staff to manage their patients and their appointments.** While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).

 ## Features at a glance